-“This study confirms the importance of regular monitoring of renal function in patients taking lithium regardless of how long they have been on the drug,” said Susan Moore, MD, of St. Patrick's Hospital in Dublin, who presented findings here at the American Psychiatric Association annual meeting.
+“This study confirms the importance of regular monitoring of renal function in patients taking lithium regardless of how long they have been on the drug,” said Susan Moore, MD, of St. Patrick’s Hospital in Dublin, who presented findings here at the American Psychiatric Association annual meeting.
 “You can have impairment at any time point on lithium.”

 She recommended monitoring renal function every six months, with a calculation of eGFR, for all patients on lithium regardless of the duration of exposure.
 If eGFR falls below 60, she said that patients should be referred to the nephrology department.

 The most common form of chronic renal disease associated with lithium is a chronic tubulointerstitial nephropathy, which may lead to a reduction in GFR and a gradual rise in serum creatinine.
 This condition is not always reversible, even when lithium is discontinued, but it rarely progresses to end stage renal failure, she explained.
 Previous smaller studies have been inconclusive regarding the association of increased renal morbidity and duration of exposure to lithium, which was the impetus for the present study.